Flat topology and its dual aspects: The flat topology

-{\bf Proof.} By Proposition \ref{remark 122} and Lemma \ref{lemma 4465}, $X_{F}$ is a spectral space.
+{\bf Proof.} By Theorem \ref{remark 122} and Lemma \ref{lemma 4465}, $X_{F}$ is a spectral space.
 Therefore, by \cite[Theorem 6]{Hochster}, there is a ring $A$ and a homeomorphism $\psi:X_{F}\rightarrow Y_{Z}$ where $Y=\Spec(A)$.
 Let $E$ be a flat closed subset of $Y$.
 Using Theorem \ref{prop 10}, then $\psi^{-1}(E)$ is stable under specialization.
-Moreover $\psi^{-1}(E)$ is patch closed since every spectral map (continuous and quasi-compact) between the spectral spaces is patch continuous.
+Moreover $\psi^{-1}(E)$ is constructible closed since every spectral map (continuous and quasi-compact) between the spectral spaces is constructible continuous.
 Therefore, by Theorem \ref{prop 10}, $\psi^{-1}(E)$ is a Zariski closed subset of $X$.
 By using the same argument for the Zariski closed subsets of $X$ we conclude that $\psi:X_{Z}\rightarrow Y_{F}$ is a homeomorphism. $\Box$ \\

-Theorem \ref{coro 12453}, in particular, tells us that the spectral spaces are characterized in terms of the flat topology.
-More precisely, for a given spectral space $X$ then there is a ring $R$ such that $X$ is homeomorphic to $Y_{F}$ where $Y=\Spec(R)$. \\